This post was most recently updated on November 9th, 2019

 Earlier this week, I decorated a Disney Frozen Christmas tree as a fundraiser in my kids’ school, inspired by the movie.
 And, can I just tell you?
 It was an absolute joy to design and create!
 This is an easy theme tree that would be perfect for a child’s bedroom, playroom or even a classroom.
 And, let’s be honest.
 You don’t have to be a kid to enjoy a Disney Frozen Christmas Tree.
 All you need is a love of all things Disney Frozen and Disney Frozen 2!
 So, if you are Frozen-frenzied, and would like to create a tree like this, I’ve got some great tips and ideas!

-For the past 4 years, I’ve decorated a tree that is put up on tickets at the school’s annual bake sale.
-The lucky winner has the tree delivered to them fully decorated in mid-December, and the funds raised go toward school initiatives..
+This Disney Frozen Tree will be put up on tickets at the school’s annual bake sale.
+For the past 4 years, I’ve decorated a Christmas tree for this fundraiser.
+The lucky winner has the tree delivered to them fully decorated in mid-December, and the funds raised go toward school initiatives.
 It’s a sweet deal for the winner.
 It’s also a sweet deal for me because I get to choose the ‘theme’, shop for the decorations, and decorate it.
 It’s a tonne of fun.